 When buying fresh lotus, the flesh will start to brown (much like an apple) soon after you peel the skin.
 It’s still totally edible – just not super pretty.
 But there’s an easy fix!

-Simply soak your peeled fresh lotus root in vinegar for a few minutes – and the flesh will stay bright.
+Simply soak your peeled fresh lotus in vinegar for a few minutes – and the flesh will stay bright.

 An easy Chinese vegetable recipe to add to your arsenal

 If you’ve got 15 minutes to spare, you can totally whip up this delicious recipe.